codership/documentation/galeracluster/source/documentation/install-mysql.rst

 .. code-block:: console

-   apt-key adv --keyserver keyserver.ubuntu.com --recv BC19DDBA
+   apt-key adv --keyserver keyserver.ubuntu.com --recv 8DA84635

+Note that for packages before MySQL 5.7.44 and 8.0.35, the signing key is BC19DDBA.
 Next, add the Codership repository to your sources list.
 Using a simple text editor, create file called, `galera.list` in the ``/etc/apt/sources.list.d/`` directory.
 Add these lines to that file, with the necessary adjustments for the version used:

 .. code-block:: linux-config